Synphonyte/dioxus-table/README.md

 })
 ```

+When you click on a head cell or on a data row you'll see some information logged to the console.

 ## Customization

 You can customize most aspects of the table rendering.
 Here is an overview of all available options.